 - Customize WordPress Theme using a page builder tool

 - Customizing using Codes

-But, before you get into customization of WordPress themes and getting your hands on using codes, it is better you create a child theme first and makes changes whatever you like to do in it only, rather than messing up or editing the parent theme file.
+But, before you get into customization of WordPress themes and get your hands on using codes, it is better you create a child theme first and makes changes to whatever you like to do in it only, rather than messing up or editing the parent theme file.

-Create Child Theme and Make changes into it only
+Create a Child Theme and Make Changes to It Only

-But if you do not mess around with the theme files and codes, you can start customizing your WordPress theme using the default Customizer straightforward.
+But if you do not mess around with the theme files and codes, you can start customizing your WordPress theme using the default Customizer straightforwardly.